jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 ## How does Generative AI work?
-Generative AI has its own process of ensuring the result (output) produced is relevant to the users' needs and meets their request as seen in the diagram below:
+Generative AI has its own process of ensuring the result (output) produced is relevant to the user's needs and meets their request as seen in the diagram below:

 **Figure 2: The process of Generative AI**